mark-making/t/jekyll/_work/earthrise.md

 > The importance of a programme such as earthrise, which seeks to offer environmental hope and inspiration, only increases as the man- made problems threatening our planet worsen and the need to find, and enact, workable solutions intensifies.
 It’s very exciting to be working on this new series with Talesmith, which has a strong track- record in bringing science and natural history stories alive for an international audience.
 >
 > **Amanda Burrell, Al Jazeera’s Executive Producer**

-Talesmith is known for producing high quality, blue-chip factual programming for broadcasters worldwide.
-The company most recently produced BBC Two’s The Real T.Rex With Chris Packham, and is currently in production with Life of Earth: From Space and Life of Earth: The Age of Humans for Smithsonian and Zee Entertainment, with a number of other projects in development.
-Talesmith was recently recognised in 2018 as one of the UK’s fastest growing independent television producers.